 By Mike Bennighof, Ph.D.

-My late father-in-law, a Southern newspaper legend, loved to quote those Faulkner lines as in insight, he said, into the Southern soul.
-When another Southern newspaper legend close to me died, it set me to thinking about her a lot, and the different paths even individual lives can take based on very tiny turning points.
-That’s probably a universal feature of growing older; recalling dancing with Katie at The Nick to a band we liked, I typed the singer’s name into Google and found that he had died not long before.
-Growing older really does suck.
+My late father-in-law, a Southern newspaper legend, loved to quote those Faulkner lines as an insight, he said, into the Southern soul.
+Another Southern newspaper legend close to me died a while back, and I’ve been thinking about her a lot, and the different paths even individual lives can take based on very tiny turning points.
+That’s probably a universal feature of growing older; recalling dancing with Katie at The Nick to a band we liked, I typed the singer’s name into Google and found that he died.* Growing older really does suck.

-Tom Chaffin, a guy I knew in grad school (though not well; at Emory as at most high-level programs there’s not a whole lot of contact between those working in different major fields of history) wrote a very fine dissertation on American filibustering efforts in Cuba before the Civil War; he defended it not long before I faced the committee so I read it pretty closely in hopes of gleaning some insight into the thinking within the Star Chamber.
-As Tom showed pretty clearly, the idea of extending American/Confederate rule — and therefore the institution of slavery — into the Caribbean basin was a very strong one.
+Tom Chaffin, a guy I knew in grad school (though not well; at Emory as at most high-level programs there’s not a whole lot of contact between those working in different major fields of history) wrote a very fine dissertation on American filibustering efforts in Cuba before the Civil War; he defended it not long before I faced the committee so I read it pretty closely.
+And as Tom showed pretty clearly, the idea of extending American/Confederate rule — and therefore the institution of slavery — into the Caribbean basin was a very strong one.

 The Confederacy had little chance to defeat the Union; as Grady McWhiney showed in his Attack and Die some years ago, even when they won battles, the Confederates lost far more soldiers than the Northerners and had far less ability to replace their losses.
 And if they had somehow pulled off an improbable victory, the economic, social and political cancer of slavery would have destroyed the new nation within a decade or two.